Healthy Coping Skills for Grief and Loss

 Expressing Emotions Through Writing

 Writing can be a powerful tool for processing grief.
-Whether through journaling or writing letters, putting your thoughts and feelings into words helps you make sense of your emotions.
-Journaling allows you to reflect on memories, explore the impact of your loss, and express thoughts that may feel too difficult to verbalize.
+Whether through journaling or writing letters, putting your thoughts and feelings into words helps organize emotional experiences that can otherwise feel chaotic.

 Grief Journaling Prompts: